nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `done 1` marks the visit to the first elderly as done, assuming there was a scheduled visit for the elderly before running this command.

+### Viewing summary statistics : `summary`

+Shows a summary of the overdue visits, upcoming visits and recent last visits statistics.

+Format: `summary`

 ### Viewing help : `help`